-In accordance with QLH's limited liability company agreement, the Company allocates the share of net income (loss) to the holders of non-controlling interests pro-rata to their holdings at a point in time.
+Pursuant to QLH's limited liability company agreement, QLH has two classes of equity securities, Class A-1 units, which have all voting rights in QLH, and Class B-1 units, which have no voting or control rights.
+The Company allocates a share of net income (loss) to the holders of non-controlling interests pro-rata to their ownership interest in QLH at a point in time.
 The non-controlling interests balance represents the Class B-1 units, substantially all of which are held by Insignia and the Senior Executives.
-During the six months ended June 30, 2022, holders of Class B-1 units exchanged 357,944 Class B-1 units, together with an equal number of shares of Class B common stock, for shares of Class A common stock on a one-for-one basis.

-As of June 30, 2022, the holders of the non-controlling interests owned 31.2%, with the remaining 68.8% owned by MediaAlpha, Inc. As of December 31, 2021, the holders of the non-controlling interests owned 32.1%, with the remaining 67.9% owned by MediaAlpha, Inc.
+During the three and nine months ended September 30, 2022, the holders of the non-controlling interests exchanged 0 and 357,944 Class B-1 units, respectively, together with an equal number of shares of Class B common stock, for shares of Class A common stock on a one-for-one basis.
+As of September 30, 2022, the holders of the non-controlling interests owned 30.9% of the total equity interests in QLH, with the remaining 69.1% owned by MediaAlpha, Inc. As of December 31, 2021, the holders of the non-controlling interests owned 32.1% of the total equity interests in QLH, with the remaining 67.9% owned by MediaAlpha, Inc.